zkjkceo/ZkjkMod/README.md

 * Biomes and Worldgen:
   - Flower Forests
   - Deep Oceans (issue: rivers might not run into oceans. i had to fix rivers making outlines around deep oceans)
-  - Dark Forest (PLACEHOLDER FOR NOW, no dark oak yet)
+  - Dark Forest (HEAVY WIP, they will have some cobweb too)
 * New Flowers
   - Backported from 1.7
 * Coal Block
 * Wheat Block
 * Bone Block
+* Dark Oak Wood
 * Recipes for Stone Brick variants
 * Wool bleaching (craft white wool from any other wool color)
 * Fixed Disc 11